 Also, they may use:

 X-rays: These can detect joint damage and help monitor PsA progression.
-However, tissue damage occurs before joint damage, and this may not be visible on an X-ray.
+However,

 Blood tests: These can help rule out other types of arthritis that have similar signs and symptoms.